Secure Your Business. Try Electric.

 Rarely does a problem go beyond a level 2.
 Issues beyond a level 2 are relegated to the creators of the application or hardware.
 These are glitches that require software updates or patches to fix.
 Hardware-level problems may require new components.

-Why IT Support is Essential in 2023
+Why Reliable IT Support and Management is Essential

 Cybersecurity threats also continue to grow.
 47% of small businesses in the U.S. have fallen victim to a cyber attack, 67% of which have experienced more than one breach.
 Phishing, password hacking, and adware are among the most common forms of attack against small businesses, and the methods employed by attackers grow more sophisticated by the day.
 Without adequate expertise and support, organizations are left vulnerable.

-Finding the right IT service and support provider can go a long way to protect your digital assets and boost your bottom line.
-Electric provides centralized IT management for small and medium-sized businesses, with access to employee IT device insights, device procurement for employee onboarding and assistance with employee offboarding, MDM software for your team to assist with keeping your device and employees’ devices compliant and secure against cyber threats, and much more.
-Get in touch to learn more about our IT Support solutions.
+Finding the right IT service and support solution can go a long way to protect your digital assets and boost your bottom line.
+Electric provides centralized IT management for small and medium-sized businesses, empowering you with everything you need to take full control of your IT environment, in-house.

 Contact Us